railgn/godot_test/README.txt

 Now:

-	Skill menu "is able to be used"
+	Need to test: Skill menu "is able to be used" actions menu - abstract and cleanup code

-	Targetting menus
+	write find potential target function

 	back to battle system script